-Mark is currently Curator and Chair of Zoology at the Field Museum of Natural History and Director of the Biodiversity Synthesis Center.
+Mark is Professor of Organismal Biology and Anatomy at the University of Chicago, is a Research Associate in Zoology at the Field Museum of Natural History and is the former Director of the Biodiversity Synthesis Center.
 Mark's research program focuses on marine and freshwater fishes, the assessment and conservation of coral reef fishes, the biomechanics of feeding, locomotion and respiration in animals ranging from insects to fishes to birds, and the synthesis of evolutionary trees with biomechanical traits to better understand evolution.
-In particular his recent research has focused on understanding the biodiversity, function and history of life on coral reefs and the use of large evolutionary trees in combination with biodiversity databases such as the Encyclopedia of Life.

 Mark W. Westneat -- firstname.lastname@example.org